-- . labor, tax, employee benefit, indemnification and other matters arising from our separation from Thermo Electron; - . the nature, quality and pricing of the transition services Thermo Electron has agreed to provide us; and - . restrictions related to our use of cash and our ability to incur indebtedness in connection with Thermo Electron's continuing obligations under its guarantees of our subordinated convertible debentures and of our obligation with respect to the redemption of outstanding shares of common stock of our Thermo Fibergen subsidiary that are not held by us.
+- . labor, tax, employee benefit, indemnification and other matters arising from our separation from Thermo Electron; - . the nature, quality and pricing of the transition services Thermo Electron has agreed to provide us; and - restrictions related to our use of cash and our ability to incur indebtedness in connection with Thermo Electron's continuing obligations under its guarantees of our subordinated convertible debentures and of our obligation to redeem outstanding shares of common stock of our Thermo Fibergen subsidiary that are not held by us.